rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

 ## Manual approval

-While manually approving everything the agent does sounds secure in practice it leads to **Approval fatigue**: The repeated approving causes us to pay less attention to what we're approving.
+While manually approving everything the agent does sounds secure, in practice it leads to **Approval fatigue**: The repeated approving causes us to pay less attention to what we're approving.